Uni Senbei: Classic Japanese Sea Urchin Rice Cracker

 And the representative example of such Japanese treats includes “Uni Senbei (うにせんべい)” or “Uni-Sen (うにせん)”, which I bought today for this blog article.

 Uni Senbei or Unisen

-With a delightfully crispy texture that melts in the mouth, these rice crackers feature the rich umami of sea urchin, and in order to make the most of the original flavor of Uni, these sea urchin Senbei are lightly salted.
+With a delightfully crispy texture that melts in the mouth, these rice crackers are packed with the umami of sea urchin, and to make the most of its original taste, these are lightly salted.

 Where to Buy